Our Residential Care facilities are open to visitors in accordance with NSW Health advice. See below for further details.

 Help at Home continues to provide home care services to older people and people with a disability living in the community.

-Our Day Centres at The Burger Centre and Club Monte have reopened, and continue to offer social support remotely, please see below for more information.
+Our Day Centres at The Burger Centre and Club Monte continue to offer social support in person and remotely, please see below for more information.

 If you have any (non-urgent) queries about COVID-19 and Montefiore, please email firstname.lastname@example.org.
 For any urgent matters relating to a consumer, please contact the relevant care manager directly.